hdr-bgnn/BGNN_Snakemake/README.md

    - Generating metadata (in particular bounding box, bbox)
    - cropping the fish using bbox and generating cropped image
    - traits segmentation

+I believe the scripts should live on their respective repository.
+This part is still a bit comfusing...
+Need to work on that.

 4. Containers
    - there are available at https://cloud.sylabs.io/library/thibaulttabarin